 South Hills School of Business & Technology has a full-service cafeteria operating on the premises of the Main Campus.
 A continental breakfast is served from 7:15 a.m. to 11:00 a.m.
 A varied luncheon menu is served daily from 11:30 a.m. to 1:30 p.m. providing items a la carte.
 Vending machines are also available, as are refrigerators and microwaves for those students wishing to bring their own lunches.
 There are two lunch hours scheduled at the Main Campus.

-One or two lunch hours are scheduled at both the Philipsburg and Lewistown Learning Sites and the Altoona Branch Campus.
+One or two lunch hours are scheduled at all other locations.

 Hours . . .